oktadev/jhipster-microservices-example/TUTORIAL.md

 and monitoring via [Metrics](https://github.com/dropwizard/metrics).
 If you have a [Graphite](http://graphite.wikidot.com/) server configured in your `application-prod.yaml` file, your application will automatically send metrics data to it.

-When you run this command, you'll likely get a test failure.
+When you run this command in the `blog` application, you'll likely get a test failure.

 ```
 Results :